Cost of Attending

 financial and budgetary issues.

-University facilities, for meal plans, and to receive health services at the Student
+access to University facilities, for meal plans, and to receive health services at

 Many students open credit card accounts when they arrive on campus.
 Teach your student

 about the benefits and pitfalls of credit cards.
 Explain how to accurately compare

 credit card offers, how to read the fine print, and how to act responsibly when it

 Every student pays a mandatory Health Service fee as part of his or her tuition.
 This

 fee covers most services available at Student Health Services.
 Although Student Health

 Services can serve many of your son or daughter's routine health care needs, there

 may be an occasion where your son or daughter needs additional services (such as emergency

 treatment, prescriptions, etc).
 For this reason, we strongly encourage students to